msakuta/WebGL-Orbiter/README.md

   Formulation of methods used for simulation steps.
 Euler method and Runge-Kutta method are presented.
 You'll need a decent browser with JavaScript support to see the formula.

-* roche-glut.py

-  Python version of the simulator.
-  You'll need Python 2.6+ and PyOpenGL in order to run this program.

 ## Libraries